puppetlabs/puppetdb/documentation/api/index.markdown

 PuppetDB supports a relatively small number of commands.
 The command submission interface and all available commands are described at the [commands page][commands].

-Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB-termini][termini] on your Puppet master.
+Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB-termini][termini] on your Puppet Server.

 The "replace" commands all require data in one of the wire formats described below.